Field Test and User Review

 A simple poverty measurement scorecard

 The Progress out of Poverty Index® (PPI®) is a poverty measurement tool for organizations and businesses with a mission to serve the poor.
 The PPI is statistically-sound, yet simple to use: the answers to 10 questions about a household’s characteristics and asset ownership are scored to compute the likelihood that the household is living below the poverty line – or above by only a narrow margin.
 With the PPI, organizations can identify the clients, customers, or employees who are most likely to be poor or vulnerable to poverty, integrating objective poverty data into their assessments and strategic decision-making.

-The latest version of the PPI for Bolivia was created in November 2015 by Mark Schreiner of Microfinance Risk Management, L.L.C.
-Indicators in the PPI are based on data from Bolivia's 2013 Household Survey
+The latest version of the PPI for Ghana was created in March 2015 by Mark Schreiner of Microfinance Risk Management, L.L.C.
+Indicators in the PPI for Ghana are based on data from the 2012/13 Living Standards Survey.

 This PPI was updated in 2015.
-There has been no change in the definition of poverty for the updated PPI.
-Your organization may compare results from the previous PPI with those of the updated PPI without complication.
+The definition of income or expenditure, the definition of a poverty line, or both has changed and legacy poverty lines have been created.
 Download this guide (English, PDF, log-in required) for more information on transitioning to a new version.